getify/You-Dont-Know-JS/types & grammar/ch1.md

 On the other hand, manually referencing the global variable with a `window` reference is something some developers prefer to avoid, especially if your code needs to run in multiple JS environments (not just browsers, but server-side node.js, for instance), where the global variable may not always be called `window`.

 Technically, this safety guard on `typeof` is useful even if you're not using global variables, though these circumstances are less common, and some developers may find this design approach less desirable.
-Imagine a utility function that you want others to copy-n-paste into their programs or modules, in which you want to check to see if including program has defined a certain variable (so that you can use it) or not:
+Imagine a utility function that you want others to copy-and-paste into their programs or modules, in which you want to check to see if the including program has defined a certain variable (so that you can use it) or not:

 ```js
 function doSomethingCool() {